IWShi/additional-projects/README.md

 These manipulations can be used on both greyscale and color images.

 ## Audio Manipulation
-Given audio files represented as a list of audio samples sampled at a set rate, performs various manipulations on those files.
+Given audio files represented as lists of audio samples sampled at a set rate, performs various manipulations on those files.
 These manipulations include:
 - Reversing the sound
 - Mixing two sounds together
 - Adding echoes to a sound